6 Reasons Businesses Should Stop Throwing Away Their Cardboard

 We currently consume cardboard faster than we replace the trees to make it, which in turn eradicates many wildlife species’ natural habitats and puts animals at risk of extinction.

 Manufacturing cardboard doesn’t only require trees.
-Producing the humble cardboard box from recycled rather than raw materials drastically reduce the amount of energy, water and oil used in the manufacturing process.
+Producing the humble cardboard box from recycled rather than raw materials drastically reduces the amount of energy, water and oil used in the manufacturing process.

-Cardboard is a byproduct in many businesses, predominantly because it’s commonly used in packaging.
-However, cardboard can become troublesome for businesses to store and dispose of it responsibly.
-There are many great recycling solutions that can save businesses time, money and space.
+Cardboard is a byproduct in many businesses.
+In large volumes cardboard waste can become troublesome for businesses to store and dispose of it responsibly and legally.
+Luckily, there are many great recycling solutions for cardboard that can save time, money and space for businesses.

-Surplus cardboard can be placed into a cardboard shredder to slice it into smaller pieces, which are useful in their own right.
-Shredded cardboard is an environmentally-friendly alternative to bubble wrap or packing peanuts.
+Surplus cardboard can be fed into a cardboard shredder to shred it into smaller pieces.
+Shredded cardboard is an environmentally friendly alternative to bubble wrap or packing peanuts for mail order businesses.
+Ensure you choose a machine that is designed for use in a business setting to prevent issues arising from jams or overheating.

 What Benefits Can You Expect?

-• Shredded cardboard can be used as low-cost packaging; and
+• Shredded cardboard can be repurposed as low-cost packaging for mail order businesses

 Explore Our Recycling Solutions

-At QCR, we understand that waste management needs to be cost-effective as well as sustainable.
+The team at QCR Recycling Equipment (QCR) understand that workplace recycling needs to be cost-effective and legally compliant.
 That’s why we offer affordable recycling solutions for all materials, including glass, plastic and cardboard.
 Get in touch with us today to find the best solution to fit your business.

 News Headlines